 There are many ways we can meet the needs of others.
 Sometimes being a friend, listening and praying for someone is a great way to meet their need for love.
 Think of someone you know who has a need you could pray for (maybe they are sad, have a broken arm, or their family is having trouble getting along).
 Spend some time praying for that person, asking God to meet their needs in ways that only He can.
 Maybe He’ll use to do it!

 Did you take part in Give & Go Summer 2017?
-There’s still time so check out the Give & Go website by clicking here!
+There’s still time so check out the Give & Go website!
 You can also visit External Focus’ Resources page for some family friendly resources for seeing a need and meeting a need in your community!

 Thank God for being our perfect example of service & unconditional love.
 Ask Him to help you see and meet the needs of those around you.